Monviech/otobo-doc-otobo-installation/content/installation-docker.rst

        root> alias docker-compose='docker compose'

 git, Docker, and Docker Compose can be installed with the standard system tools.
-Here is an example for installation on Ubuntu 20.04:
+Here is an example for installation on Ubuntu 20.04 Focal Fossa:

 .. code-block:: bash

-   root> apt-get install git docker docker-compose curl root> systemctl enable docker
+   root> apt install git docker.io docker-compose curl root> systemctl enable docker

 Please check the Git and the Docker documentation for instructions on further setup.